xplosionmind/old.tommi.space/_notes/public/RSSify.md

 ## Tools

 - [PolitePol](https://github.com/taroved/pol 'PolitePol repository on GitHub') is a great tool transform any webpage in a RSS feed.
 It is [madly expensive](https://politepol.com/en/prices 'PolitePol'), so I set it up on my server.
 You may check and use it by visiting [pol.tommi.space](https://pol.tommi.space 'PolitePol'); very surprisingly I was able to configure it but it doesn't work for Twitter and Instagram, as I hoped.
-Therefore, it's quite useless.
+Therefore, it’s quite useless.
 - [RSS-Bridge](https://github.com/RSS-Bridge/rss-bridge 'RSS Bridge on GitHub'), it parses RSS feeds from several internet services.
 - [Feedbin](https://feedbin.com 'Feedbin official website') is the RSS reader I use.
 It is awesome.
 - [NetNewsWire](http://netnewswireapp.com 'NetNewsWire official website') is the client for both iOS and MacOS which synchronizes with Feedbin.